kohboontao123/visitor_access_app_gatekeeper/README.md

 We understand the importance of a secure and efficient gatekeeping system.
 The QR Scanner Module is tailored to elevate the identity validation process, offering gatekeepers a modern and effective tool to uphold the safety and integrity of the premises.

-Thank you for utilizing our advanced gatekeeping features.
-If you have any questions or require assistance, our support team is ready to provide the help you need.

 ## Face recognition Module